jarom-bradshaw/google_cloud_platform/README.md

 - [Dev Container](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
 - [docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker)

 ## Repository Files

-- The [slides.html](slides.html) is a Remark Slides presentation on Dashboarding.
-You can read more at [remark_slides.md](remark_slides.md).
-The slides are embedded in the default Streamlit app for this repository.
 - [Dockerfile](Dockerfile) is the build script for our Docker Image
 - [docker-compose.yml](docker-compose.yml) provides an easy way to start our docker container.
 [Docker Compose](https://docs.docker.com/compose/#:~:text=It%20is%20the%20key%20to,single%2C%20comprehensible%20YAML%20configuration%20file.) is _'the key to unlocking a streamlined and efficient development and deployment experience.'_
 - [requirements.txt](requirements.txt) is run from the [Dockerfile](Dockerfile) and installs the needed Python packages.